todo cli in rust.

 }

-early versions had scattered logic with repeated patterns. the final version centralizes everything in one clean handler:
+early versions had scattered logic with repeated patterns all over the place. the final version puts everything in one clean handler:

 impl Command {